hknutzen/Netspoc/language.markdown

 - `PIX` for Cisco PIX.

 For ASA devices the attribute `, 8.4` can be added to the model definition.
-This changes generated NAT and IPSec commands.
+This changes generated IPSec commands.

 ## Interfaces